UBS to admit Japan criminal wrongdoing in Libor case -sources

 Libor is the interest rate used as a benchmark for pricing trillions of dollars worth of financial instruments and contracts around the globe.
 Tiny shifts in the rate, compiled from daily polls of bankers, could benefit dealers in complex products.

-The penalty to be handed down by U.S. and British regulators is more than double the $450-million fine levied on Barclays in June for related behavior.
+The penalty to be handed down by U.S. and British regulators is more than double the $450-million fine levied on Barclays in June for related behaviour.

 This could indicate the scope of the misconduct by UBS is worse than was exposed in the Barclays settlement, which prompted a public and political backlash about standards and culture across banking.